Cataracts

 The crystalline lens sits behind the iris and is responsible for focusing light onto the retina.
 A normal clear lens also has flexibility to allow us to focus at various distances of vision.
 As we mature, changes in the proteins and lens fibers cause the lens to become cloudy and lose its flexibility.

-With the formation of a cataract, activities like reading, bowling, or driving can be difficult.
-Fortunately, with advances in surgical technique and the development of multifocal intraocular lenses or Lifestyle lenses, improved vision begins almost immediately after cataract surgery.
-At Brumm Eye Center, doctors will assess the level of cataract formation and discuss the best treatment options that will fit your needs.
-For over 25 years, Dr. Bruce Brumm has been performing cataract surgery in the Omaha , Nebraska area.
-Dr. Brumm uses the most advanced techniques including topical anesthesia (no needle anesthesia), clear cornea incision (no stitches), no weekly eye patch, and no pain, for safer and faster vision restoration.
+With the formation of cataracts, activities like reading, driving, and hobbies can become difficult.
+Fortunately, with advances in surgical technique and the development of advanced technology lens implants, improved vision begins almost immediately after cataract surgery.
+At the Brumm Eye Center, doctors will assess the degree of cataract formation and discuss the best treatment options that will fit your needs.
+The Brumm Eye Center has been helping patients improve their vision with cataract surgery for over 40 years, using the most advanced surgical techniques for safer and faster vision restoration.

 Symptoms of Cataracts Include: